 Charax Spasinou was originally founded as Alexandria (or Alexandria on the Tigris) by Alexander the Great in 324 BC, replacing a small Persian settlement called Durine.
 It was later rebuilt by Antiochus IV and briefly renamed Antiochia (or Antiochia in Susiana).

-That description sits here with relevant AWMC data tabulated, c/w two archaeological reports here and here on the. last decades' excavations: check out the stunning shallow geophysical mapping results for what may have been the largest port city of mid-1st Millennium BC.
+Their metadata are here, as well as two archaeological reports here and here on the last decades' excavations: check out the stunning shallow geophysical mapping results for what may have been the largest port city of mid-first millennium BC.

 ![]() |